rikhuijzer/blog/posts/nixos.md

 +++
-title = "Highlights of my NixOS configuration" published = "1 December 2019"
+title = "NixOS configuration highlights" published = "1 December 2019"
 tags = ["libsecret", "fish"]
-description = "Also, promoting NixOS a bit."
+description = "Particularily neat parts of using NixOS."
 +++

 I have recently started paying attention to the time spent on fine-tuning my Linux installation.
 My conclusion is that it is a lot.
-Compared to Windows I save lots of time by using package managers to install software.
+Compared to Windows, I save lots of time by using package managers to install software.
 Still, I'm pretty sure that most readers spend (too) much time with the package managers as well.
 This can be observed from the fact that most people know the basic `apt-get` commands by heart.